Making your data accessible to ArcGIS Server

 - If the data doesn't reside on the GIS server machine and you specified a local account as the ArcGIS Server account, you will first need to create an identical local account (having the same user name and password) on the machine that hosts your data.
 Then grant that local account read (and optionally write) access to the folders containing your data.
 As long as the local accounts on the machine with data and the GIS server machine are identical, the GIS server machine will be able to access the data.

-When you create a service that references data in a database, you need to ensure that the server has the appropriate permissions to access the data.
-The type of permissions you need to grant depends on what type of database you are using and what type of authentication you are using to connect.
+When you create a service that references data in a geodatabase, you need to ensure that the server has the appropriate permissions to access the geodatabase.
+The type of permissions you need to grant depends on what type of geodatabase you are using and, in the case of ArcSDE, what type of authentication you are using to connect.

-ArcGIS 10.1 for Server and later releases do not support personal geodatabases.
+ArcGIS 10.1 for Server does not support personal geodatabases.

 Using database authentication